-This guidance will tell organisations how they should ensure that disabled patients / service users and, where appropriate, carers, receive information in formats that they can understand, and that they receive appropriate support to help them to communicate, which may include advocacy.
+The Accessible Information Standard tells organisations how they should ensure that disabled patients receive information in formats that they can understand and they receive appropriate support to help them to communicate.

 The Accessible Information Standard is made up of:

 Our Health and social care system is at its core about our service users and patients, and the care we provide for them.
 A key part of this is to ensure that those people using health and social care services have their needs met.

 The Accessible Information Standard will begin to address the current disparity in the care received by disabled people.
 It will ensure that information is provided to all service users and patients in a way they can understand.

 Adult social care and NHS providers legally need to fully implement the accessible information standard by 31 July 2016.
 NHS England invited applications from NHS CCGs, Trusts, Local Authorities, and the Voluntary Community & Social Enterprise sector for grants to support the implementation of the Accessible Information Standard in social and health care settings.

 Up to £15,000 was available to each successful applicants to support activity with outputs and products that can be shared to support others implement the Accessible Information Standard.
 The closing date for bids was 18 December 2015.
 We anticipate that the products will be available by March 31 2016.

 Further details of the successful bids will be shared in due course.